Veronika Alseikienė: Other activities

 In addition to her work at the hospital of the Lithuanian Sanitary Aid Society and private practice, Alseikienė actively participated in the Lithuanian cultural life.
 Working with the Lithuanian Society for the Relief of War Sufferers, she volunteered to treat war orphans who lived in ten orphanages maintained by the society.
 To teach these children skills, she initiated crafts classes (for example, knitting for girls and blacksmithing for boys).
 She also participated in the activities of the Lithuanian Education Society Rytas.

-Vilnius Region was bitterly contested between the interwar Lithuania and the Second Polish Republic.
+The Vilnius Region was bitterly contested between interwar Lithuania and the Second Polish Republic.
 Her husband was the chairman of the Provisional Committee of Vilnius Lithuanians in 1923–1928.
 The committee promoted Lithuanian culture in the region.
 For such activities, Alseika was persecuted by the Polish authorities.
 In May 1924, the Polish authorities wanted to deport both Alseika and Alseikienė, but it was avoided after a complaint to the Human Rights League in Paris.
 When Alseika resigned from the Provisional Committee, they both worked to establish the Kultūra Society which Alseika chaired in 1929–1934.